sent-hil/post_to_tumblr/posts/2_How_this_blog_works.md

 think I'd hardcode my email and password, did you?
 Run it like you'd do any Go script `go run main.go -f <from> -p <password>`

+The script itself is no means complete, but it works.
+This and the last post were posted using it.

 [1]: https://github.com/sent-hil/post_to_tumblr/blob/master/main.go